IDATA2503-Mobile-Applikasjoner/aksje_app/README.md

 ## Introduction

 Welcome to Investmate, a Flutter project developed by students at NTNU for the course IDATA2503 - Mobile Applications.
-StockApp provides a user-friendly interface for buying and selling simulated stocks, allowing you to experience the financial world right at your fingertips and make informed investment decisions with ease.
-Dive into the world of stock trading with StockApp!
+Investmate provides a user-friendly interface for buying and selling simulated stocks, allowing you to experience the financial world right at your fingertips and make informed investment decisions with ease.
+Dive into the world of stock trading with Investmate!

 ## User Stories